kylelanser/flask-todo-tutorial/1-flask.md

 None
 </pre>

 Notice our Todo object doesn't have an id.
-That is only because we haven't added it do a the database.
+That is only because we haven't added it to the database.
 This is where we are going to use the db object:

 <pre>
 &gt;&gt;&gt; db.session.add(todo1)